Written November, 2009

 In my book EMOTIONS REVEALED, and in the workshop Hidden Facial Messages, I explain how to skillfully use the information obtained from minis (and micros) in the workplace, in family life and friendships.

-SETT has two parts.
+Subtle Expressions has two parts.
 In the Learning section the minis for each of the seven universal emotions are displayed one at a time; for example, there are six different minis that register sadness.
 Each one is shown twice and then held on the screen.
-In the Practice section minis of all seven emotions are shown in a randomized order and the learner has to judge which of the seven emotions each mini displays.
+In the practice section minis of all seven emotions are shown in a randomized order and the learner has to judge which of the seven emotions each mini displays.
 We suggest a slow exposure speed the first time through.
 At the end of the practice the number correctly judged is displayed.
 If it is above 85% correct, the exposure speed should be shortened, and the practice repeated.
 Each time the practice is used the minis are shown in a different randomized order.